agama-project/agama-project.github.io/docs/user/reference/profile/storage.md

   `argon2i`, `argon2id`.
 - `label` (optional): LUKS2 label for the encrypted device.
-- `tpm` (optional): <Since version="16.1"/> Whether to use TPM2 (Trusted Platform Module 2.0) for unlocking.
+- `tpm` (optional): <Since version="16.1"/> Whether to use TPM2 (Trusted Platform Module 2.0) for automatically unlocking the device during system boot.
 Default is `false`.

 ### Pervasive LUKS2 Encryption

-Pervasive encryption is a specialized form of LUKS2 encryption available on IBM Z mainframe systems, which uses hardware-based encryption capabilities.
+Pervasive encryption is a specialized form of LUKS2 encryption available on IBM Z mainframe systems.
+It encrypts the device using LUKS2 with a master secure key processed by a Crypto Express cryptographic coprocessor.
+The encryption password is used to protect the access to the master key.
+If there are several APQNs (Adjunct Processor Queue Number) in the system, you can select which ones to use.

 ```json
 "encryption": {